waterdrumming.jpg

 About

-Lindsay Dawn Dobbin is a Kanien'kehá:ka - Acadian - Irish water protector, musician, sound artist, storyteller and lifelong learner who gratefully lives, listens and creates in Wabanaki Territory, following the cycles of the tide.
-Dobbin was born in and belongs to the Kennebecasis Valley, a tidal tributary of the Wolastoq ("beautiful river"), in the traditional territory of the Wəlastəkwiyik and Mi’kmaq.
-Dobbin has lived throughout Wabanaki Territory, mostly around the Bay of Fundy, as well as in Yukon, Kwanlin Dün territory.
+Lindsay Dawn Dobbin is a Kanien'kehá:ka - Acadian - Irish water protector, musician, artist, storyteller, educator and lifelong learner who gratefully lives and creates in Wabanaki Territory.
+Born in Kenepekachiachk—a tidal tributary of Wolastoq ("the beautiful river")—their practice follows the highest (and lowest) tides in the world within the traditional unceded lands of the Wəlastəkwiyik, L'nuk and Peskotomuhkati, Bay of Fundy.

-An active creative collaborator, learner/sharer and teacher, Dobbin has worked with Elders, children, animals, plants, musicians, dancers, filmmakers, scientists, writers, visual artists, sound artists, curators, architects, healers, herbalists and many more.
-They engage in continual migrations of connection and are committed to co-creating passage over separation and distance.
-Their work has been presented nationally and internationally, and they are the recipient of the Arts Nova Scotia Emerging Artist Award (2019) and the Canada Council for the Arts’ Robert Fleming Prize (2022), which is annually awarded to an emerging composer in so-called Canada.
+An active collaborator and facilitator, Dobbin has co-created with artists, Elders, children and communities on projects across Turtle Island—particularly those engaging with Indigenous, Queer, Environmental, Disability and Healing justice lineages through practices of community care, engaged pedagogy, land-water protection and creative access.
+Their work has been presented nationally and internationally, mostly as part of artist-run and community-based initiatives, and they are the recipient of the Arts Nova Scotia Emerging Artist Award (2019) and the Canada Council for the Arts’ Robert Fleming Prize (2022), which is annually awarded to an emerging composer in so-called Canada.

 “Listening As Wayfinding” Menagoesengo/Les Îles-de-la-Madeleine (photo: Nigel Quinn)